If You Would Like To Sponsor A Baby~

 Xian China

-At Starfish, we have taken care of 95 children to date, arranged more than 61 surgeries and had 23 international adoptions, so our little starfishes live all over the globe: the US, Netherlands, Norway and Spain and our latest adoption was to France.
-We currently have 47 babies under the age of 3 at two foster homes.
+At Starfish, we have taken care of 118 children to date, arranged more than 100 surgeries and had 45 international adoptions, so our little starfishes live all over the globe: the US, Netherlands, Norway, France, Spain, Denmark, Sweden, Canada and in China.
+Our latest 5 adoptions took place recently and now we have a second baby in Sweden and in Spain.
+We also have three more babies in the US.
+We currently have 45 babies under the age of 3 and three foster homes our count is dropping as we prepare to move to a new facility.

 www.thestarfishfosterhome.org